deeper-cloud/support-site/src/content/questions/clock-in-and-out.md

 2. Choose the relevant name from the list on the screen in order to log in.

-3. Enter the four-digit code assigned by your manager.
+3. Enter the four-digit code assigned by your manag.

 ## Clock Out: